CosmWasm/docs-deprecated/gaiaflex/intro.md

 only contain smart contract uploading, proposing, voting, and execution.
 If you are interested in smart contract development, digest the [Getting Started](./../getting-started/intro.md) documentation.

+We will use [cw20-base](https://github.com/CosmWasm/cosmwasm-plus/tree/v0.1.1/contracts/cw20-base) contract in this section.
+Permisionless CW20 usage is already demonstrated in [Using Contracts](../learn/using-contracts/setup.md) section.
+This document will build on top of that with adding one more layer: **Smart Contract functionality through Governance module**